All Volunteers must be inducted by a Picton Dawn Chorus staff member before checking our traplines.

 Trap lines in Reserves and Parks

-We currently have 25 trap lines and over 1014 traps in parks and reserves around Picton which are serviced by our wonderful volunteers, and this number is only going to increase!
-Below is an overview of the location and names of our trap lines, including a brief description of each line.
+We currently have 25 trap lines and over 1014 traps in parks and reserves around Picton which are serviced by our wonderful volunteers.

 Colour coding indicates the ‘degree of difficulty’ from green to red for each line, based on feedback from our volunteers.